G-Corp/wok_async_message_handler/README.md

 ...]
 ```

-generate migrations (only for Ecto):
+generate required files:
 ```
 mix wok_async_message_handler.init
 ```
-This will create 2 ecto migrations and schema module:
+This will create 2 ecto migrations and their schema module, serializers folder and a default message handler:
 - WokAsyncMessageHandler.Models.EctoProducerMessage to store messages to send (3 fields : topic, partition, blob)
 - WokAsyncMessageHandler.Models.StoppedPartition to store stopped partition (when errors occur) and allow the connection to a monitoring system for example
 - lib/message_serializers directory to store message serializers for ecto schema